 This introduction is just packed with teaching.
 First, Peter introduces himself as an apostle so they would know who he was and so we know who wrote it.
 This is the same Peter who denied Jesus three times and at one point was called Satan and told to get behind Jesus.
 He has been restored and in fact Jesus told him that he was a rock and on him Jesus would build the church.
 This should give us hope in that Jesus forgave and restored him to a position of authority and Jesus will do the same for us.
 Because of our relationship with Jesus, we do not have to let anyone beat us down or tell us we are unworthy of anything.
 Peter preaches out of the experience of suffering so when we look at what he says about suffering we can remember that he's been there and done that.
 (It's easy to tell someone else to stand up for Jesus when you are sitting down on the job but it is more effective to say it when you are actually standing up yourself.)
 The letter is written to Christians in what were parts of Asia Minor and today would be the country of Turkey.
 We find out much about their identity in Christ (as well as ours) in this introduction.
 First they were referred to as "God's elect" and we are the same if we are in Christ.
 That is we are chosen by God to be able to receive and accept the message of salvation through His Son, Jesus Christ.
 If you are in Christ, you are chosen but you cannot be the elect without Jesus Christ as there is no other way by which we can be saved.
 Peter also refers to them as "strangers in the world" another word for that would be sojourners or travelers as this is not our home and we are just passing through.
 (If you are at home in this world, you need to take a look at your faith.)
 The third reference was to the "scattered" this applied to the Jewish people that had been scattered in this area as they fled persecution.
 They are also known as the diaspora.

-who have been chosen according to the foreknowledge of God the Father, through the sanctifying work of the Spirit, for obedience to Jesus Christ and sprinkling by his blood: Grace and peace be yours in abundance.
+chosen according to the foreknowledge of God the Father and set apart by the Spirit for obeying Yeshua the Messiah and for sprinkling with his blood: Grace and shalom be yours in full measure.

 For those who deny the concept of the Trinity, (three parts of God), this verse should settle the issue.
 We clearly can see, here, that not only do they exist but how they function in our salvation.
 God the Father knew and chose us from the beginning of time to be His children.
 For too long we, as Christians, have tried to water this down but the simple fact of the matter is that God, in His infinite wisdom, knew those that would accept His gift of grace and mercy even before the world was created.
 He then sent the Spirit to call on our hearts and to set us apart (sanctify) us for Him.
 We see too that, after we are called by the Spirit and set apart, it is for obedience to Jesus.
 God has made Him Lord of all and that includes us as well.
 He shed His blood to purchase us and the "sprinkling by his blood" is a picture of salvation and holiness just as the blood was put on the doorposts of the Israelites while they were in Egypt to save their firstborn sons from the plague of death.
 Just as the sprinkling of blood was used in the Old Testament to cleanse and prepare things for God's use, He has done the same for us.
 The things that were sprinkled were never again to be used for anything but service to God and it is the same for us when we come to Christ.
 The final part of the greeting is the granting of grace and peace in abundance.
 Grace is simply God giving us what we do not deserve and that is to have a close relationship with Him.
 Because of our sin, there was no way that we could draw close to Him on our own but He took care of that through Jesus Christ.
 Peace can only come through that right relationship with God.
 It does not matter whether it is an individual or a nation of millions of people, peace can only come through the Prince of Peace which is Jesus Christ and that peace is between us and God.